Security

 2. In the configuration menu on the left, click Security.

-4. Select the credentials account and click Edit credentials.
+4. Select the credentials record and click Edit credentials.

 5. If the credentials record is already used for any component in the infrastructure, Veeam ONE will display a warning.
 Click Edit to confirm your intention.